-According to the Learning Disabilities Association of America (LDA), learning disabilities are neurologically-based processing issues that interfere with acquiring basic skills or more complicated planning, memory, attention, and organization skills (1).
-Learning disabilities include ADHD, dyslexia, dyscalculia, dysgraphia, auditory processing disorder, visual perceptual/visual motor deficit, language processing disorder, non-verbal learning disabilities, memory disorders, executive functioning disorders, and dyspraxia.
 Different types of learning disabilities describe issues with one or more specific academic skills, like reading (dyslexia), writing (dysgraphia), or math (dyscalculia), and the brain’s difficulty with processing, storing, or retrieving certain kinds of information.
 Because of their association with academic performance, learning disabilities are most commonly diagnosed during the school years.
 Adults, however, can have learning disabilities as well.
 1 in 5 Americans live with a learning or attention issue (2).

 Response to Intervention (RTI)

-Generally, if a child is struggling academically, the child is provided with ‘Response to Intervention’ services before being formally evaluated for a learning disability.
-The teacher assesses all of the students’ skills, and the children who are struggling will usually be monitored by RTI specialists or an RTI team.
+The teacher assesses all of their students’ skills.
+Children who are identified as “struggling” are monitored by RTI specialists or an RTI team.
 The faculty will then provide classroom interventions to assist struggling students.
 RTI services help distinguish learning difficulties due to poor schooling from learning difficulties related to learning disabilities specifically.
 If RTI services are ineffective, the child is then screened for learning disabilities as part of mandated Individuals with Disabilities Education Act (IDEA) protocols.

 Learning disability evaluations